 No household help?
 No problem.

-In a perfect world, you could imagine yourself sitting in the porch of your home drinking your coffee watching your kid/s run in your garden while you listen to your daily podcasts or randomly watch some YouTube videos, giving no care about the rest of what’s inside your home because you just have all the time in the world.
+In a perfect world, you could imagine yourself sitting in the porch of your home drinking your coffee watching your kid/s run in your garden.
+You sit quietly while listening to your daily podcasts or carelessly watching YouTube videos to improve my skills.
+You give no care about the rest of what’s inside your home because you have everything handled.

-First, you have to believe that there’s a way to handle the house chores, childcare, and work.
+First, you have to believe that there’s a way to handle the house chores, childcare, and work at your own pace.
 Focus on what you can do and how to do it well.
-No matter how we want it to make our lives chaos free there are days where our ability to quickly transform into a superhuman being will be tested.
-So, why not be prepared to put on the cape and take charge in the home.
+No matter how we want to make our lives chaos free, there are days where our ability to quickly transform into a superhuman being will be put to the test.
+So, why not be prepared to put on the cape and take charge in the home your way.

-As much as you want to handle everything, you shouldn’t do that!
+As much as you want to handle everything, you shouldn’t!
 Why?
 Because eventually, you’re going to burn yourself out.
-So, if your kids are old enough to carry out some simple chores like cleaning up their own room, picking up their toys, putting the trash in the bin and so on you must encourage them to help more around the house.
-Assign age-appropriate tasks to them to build the sense of responsibility among the young members of the family.
+So, if your kids are old enough to carry out some simple chores like cleaning up their room, picking up their toys, putting the trash in the bin and so on you must start encouraging them to help around in the house.
+Assign age-appropriate tasks to your kids to build their sense of responsibility.

 Over to you, work-at-home parent!